'White House, Inc.' Author: Trump's Businesses Offer 'A Million Potential Conflicts'

 Forbes magazine investigative journalist Dan Alexander has pored over business records, mortgage documents and government reports — and even staked out some Trump properties — to assemble a detailed picture of the president's business interests.
 He says the president has broken a number of pledges he made about how he would conduct business while in office.

-"One of [the pledges] was that he was going to do no new foreign deals and he ended up doing foreign deals anyways," Alexander says.
+"One of [the pledges] was that he was going to do no new foreign deals, and he ended up doing foreign deals anyways," Alexander says.
 "Another one [was] that he was going to have outside ethics advisers review all new transactions that were coming into his business.
 That did not happen."

 As for Trump's suggestion that he would donate all profits from foreign governments to the U.S. Treasury?
 Alexander says that hasn't happened either.